Skip to main content

 7 mentions Positive Neutral Negative

-• “Would be great to have some clear quest chains that explain when/why you’d use these.”
+• “It would be great to have clear quest chains that explain when and why you’d use certain game features.”

 • “It’d be a bit more believable if these were story-centric characters, but most you just find in town and sign up for you with no convincing necessary.”

-• “It’d be really cool to either incorporate talking to civilians via quests (e.g. 'survey the population for clues'), or if there was a chance of discovering information in chats (some random probability of a map to a dungeon/loot cache).”
+• “It’d be really cool to either incorporate talking to civilians via quests (e.g., 'survey the population for clues'), or if there was a chance of discovering information in chats (some random probability of a map to a dungeon or loot cache).”

 3 mentions Positive Neutral Negative